 Full Time Trinity Cert TESOL

-Our 4-week Trinity Cert TESOL course provides you with all the required skills and knowledge to work successfully as an English teacher.
+Our full-time Trinity Cert TESOL course provides you with all the required skills and knowledge to work successfully as an English teacher.

 No previous teaching experience is required to take the course: you just need to have a high level of written and spoken English and a positive attitude towards education.